mdn/interactive-examples/JS-Example-Style-Guide.md

 // expected output: "fierce"
 ```

 ### Providing context

 Where possible, it is useful to provide examples showing how a method could be used in the context of a function or class.
 In instances where a succinct example is not possible, a series of `console.log` statements can also be a valid way of illustrating an example.

 ### Indicating console.log output

-To indicate the ouput we expect, we place a comment `// expected output:` on the line below each `console.log`.
+To indicate the output we expect, we place a comment `// expected output:` on the line below each `console.log`.

 ### Representing browser differences